-Most people probably think of young guys on fast sport bikes when they think of motorcycle accident victims, but the reality is that any inexperienced rider is likely to crash—and many of them are over the age of 40.
-As men—and increasingly women—reach middle age, many of them decide to get a motorcycle and try out life on the open road.
+Most people probably think of young guys on fast sports bikes when they think of motorcycle accident victims.
+The reality is that any inexperienced rider is likely to crash—many of them are over 40.
 Whether the rider is 16 and riding a 150cc street bike or just turned 50 and treated himself to a 2000cc road cruiser, he is most likely to crash within the first month of owning the bike.
+As men—and increasingly women—reach middle age, many decide to get a motorcycle and try out life on the open road.

-Surprisingly, states that require riders to take a special training course in order to get a motorcycle license actually experience slightly higher claim rates in the first year than states that don’t have such a requirement.
-One reason for this may be that those states grant graduates of riding classes a full license while other states have a learner’s permit or graduated license system, requiring that riders get more experience before they are fully licensed.
+Surprisingly, states requiring riders to take a special training course to get a motorcycle license experience slightly higher claim rates in the first year than states that don’t have such a requirement.
+One reason may be that those states grant graduates of riding classes a full license.
+In contrast, other states have a learner’s permit or graduated license system, requiring that riders get more experience before they are fully licensed.

 The key, say the experts, is experience.
-The more time a rider has to practice on an enclosed course or with an experienced rider, the less likely he or she is to crash when they go out on their own.
+The more time a rider has to practice on an enclosed course or with an experienced rider, the less likely they will crash when they go out on their own.
 Riding classes are essential for all new motorcyclists, whether one is required to get a license or not.
 Operating a motorcycle is a complex task.
 Simply pulling out on a hill requires the following skills:

 - Balancing on one foot